 Create Videos Using Social Apps

-Since the native camera app doesn’t support flip, you can use apps like Instagram or Snapchat to flip camera while recording.
+Since the native camera app doesn’t support flip, you can use apps like Instagram, Facebook Messenger, or Snapchat to flip the camera while recording.
+Here are the steps.

 Method 1: Using Instagram